nevans/d_heap/README.md

 A Hashed Timing Wheel or Heirarchical Timing Wheels (or some variant in that family of data structures) can be constructed to have effectively O(1) running time in most cases.
-However, the implementation for that data structure is much more complex than a heap.
+However, the implementation for that data structure is more complex than a heap.
 If a 4-ary heap is good enough for go's timers, it should be suitable for many use cases.

 ## Development